lastfm/Fingerprinter/readme.txt

       for (;;)
       {
-         // read some data from the mp3 size_t sz = read_some_source( pPCMBuffer );
+         // read some data from the file size_t sz = read_some_source( pPCMBuffer );
          if ( sz == 0 )
          {